conan-io/docs/integrations/android_studio.rst

 Here is an example of how to integrate the ``libpng`` conan package library in an Android application, but any library that can be cross-compiled to Android could be used using the same procedure.

-We are going to use the "Hello World" application as an example:
+We are going to start from the "Hello World" wizard application and then will add it the ``libpng`` C library:

 1. Create a new Android Studio project and include C++ support.